 Why Athletes Need Mouthguards

 Research shows athletes who don’t wear mouthguards are twice as likely to have dental injuries.
-A good mouthguard can:
+A good mouthguard can:- Protect teeth from chips, cracks, or being knocked out

 - Prevent cuts inside your lips and cheeks (especially with braces!)